WordPress/openverse/documentation/projects/proposals/rekognition_data/20240320-project_proposal_rekognition_data.md

 ### Machine-generated tags in the API/Frontend

+Regardless of the specifics mentioned below, the implementation plans **must** include a mechanism for users of the API and the frontend to distinguish creator-generated tags and machine-generated ones.

 The API's [`tags` field][api_tags_field] already has a spot for `accuracy`, along with the tag `name` itself.
-This is where we should include the label accuracy that Rekognition provides alongside the label.
-We should also consider including a new `source` section within the array of tag objects, in order to communicate where this accuracy value came from.
-In the future, we may have multiple instances of the same label with different `source` and `accuracy` values (for instance, if we chose to apply multiple machine labeling processes to our media records).
+This is where we will include the label accuracy that Rekognition provides alongside the label.
+We should also use the [existing `provider` key within the array of tag objects][catalog_tags_provider_field] in order to communicate where this accuracy value came from.
+In the future, we may have multiple instances of the same label with different `provider` and `accuracy` values (for instance, if we chose to apply multiple machine labeling processes to our media records).

 _NB: I'm not sure if this change to the API response shape for `tags` would constitute an API version change.
 I do think having a mechanism to share tag